-Tesla “autopilot” development effort needs to be stopped and people arrested
+Tesla “autopilot” development effort needs to be stopped and people held accountable

 What brought me to this point?
 First, I missed the intersection testing they started in April included STOPPING AT GREEN LIGHTS.
 (Which it turns out is worse than this because the cars are stopping randomly.
 See my article below for a video showing this.)
 The other revelation is in the article just below this section.
 Andrej Karpathy shows no desire whatsoever to modify his current development and testing approach or design.
 Instead he states its necessary to do this right.
 It is clear these folks are beyond ethically, morally and professional bankrupt and incorrigible.